 Over 300 Irish Type III participants have some depth of SNP testing.

 Walk Through the Y. 10 members of the cluster donated $75 each to ensure one candidate from our cluster could participate in this important project.
 Thomas Krahn of FTDNA has searched 100Kb of the Y chromosome of a member from several L21+ clusters looking for SNP s that might separate these clusters.
 The chromats of our Irish Type III candidate revealed a SNP mutation which has now been called L226.

-So with L226 being positive for our cluster we can be called R-L226.
+So with L226 being positive for our cluster we are called R-L226.
 L226 is the defining SNP for our cluster and now appears on the ISOGG 2014 R-Tree with the nomenclature listed as R1b1a2a1a2c1f2a.
 However as these "long" haplogroup names are constantly changing, it is better to refer to this clade as R-L226.
 Having a defining SNP means Irish Type III is no longer a 'cluster' ... it is a Haplogroup at last!

 A project has been set up at Family Tree DNA for our R-L226 Haplogroup.
 All Irish Type III are urged to order the L226 SNP test, or preferably the R1b - L226 SNP pack test, and to join this project.

 Significantly M222 was found to be negative clearly differentiating this group from NW Irish that has been found to be positive on this marker.